Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Introduction

 Given the above, in this paper, we first set up experiments in our laboratory to deploy various kinds of attacks on transactions and SCs in a blockchain system (i.e., a private Ethereum system).
-To address the first challenge, we collect all the transactions in MNs to build a dataset, called ~\textbf{Attacks on Blockchain Transactions Dataset (ABTD)}.
-This is the first cyberattack dataset on transactions and SCs in a blockchain network synthesized in a laboratory.
+These attacks were recorded as occurring in the real world and resulted in serious consequences for the Ethereum system.
+To address the first challenge, we collect all the transactions in MNs to build a novel dataset, called~\textbf{Blockchain Transaction-based Attacks Dataset (BTAT)}\footnote{https://avitech-vnu.github.io/BTAT}.
+To the best of our knowledge, this is the first cyberattack dataset on transactions and SCs in a blockchain network synthesized in a laboratory.
 To enrich the dataset, we create a large number of individual accounts to send transactions to the blockchain network for execution randomly.
-This dataset can be used for both research and industry purposes to address cyberattacks in transactions and smart contracts.
-In addition, to deal with the second challenge of Bytecode analysis, we propose a novel ML-based framework that analyzes transactions and SCs without the need of understanding the SC source codes.
-Our proposed framework automatically extracts transaction features in real-time and efficiently analyzes them to detect insight attacks.
-To do this, we first build a highly-effective tool, called~\textbf{Blockchain Code Extraction and Conversion Tool (BCEC)}, to convert important information of transactions and SCs to grey images.
+This dataset can be used for both research and industry purposes to address cyberattacks in transactions and SCs.
+In addition, to deal with the second challenge of Bytecode analysis, we propose a novel ML-based framework that analyzes transactions and SCs without the need to understand the SC source codes.
+The main goal of our proposed framework is to detect attacks in SCs after their deployment in a blockchain network, and before such transactions are validated and added to the main chain.
+Our proposed framework automatically extracts transaction features in real-time and efficiently analyzes them to detect attacks.
+To achieve real-time analysis, we collect unvalidated transactions (i.e., pending transactions) in a blockchain system and analyze them to detect attacks before they are validated and added to the main chain.
+To facilitate this, we first build a highly effective tool, called~\textbf{Blockchain Code Extraction and Conversion Tool (BCEC)}, to convert important information of pending transactions and SCs to an image form.
 This tool calls the transaction using a transaction hash (i.e., a feature of the transaction) and then extracts key fields like Bytecode and value from the transactions.
 After that, it can convert the contents into images for further processing.
-Second, we develop an ML-based approach based on CNN to learn and detect attacks insight transactions and SCs.
+Second, we develop an ML-based approach based on CNN to learn and detect attacks for transactions and SCs.
 To the best of our knowledge, \textbf{this is the first ML-based framework that analyzes the Bytecode directly and detects various types of attacks in transactions and SCs}.
 Such an ML-based framework, which uses important information from transactions for analysis, is more flexible and easier to detect new types of attacks than other vector-based methods.
-To address the third challenge about centralized attack detection, we develop a novel collaborative cyberattack detection framework that can detect cyberattacks inside transactions and SCs in real-time with high accuracy.
+To address the third challenge about centralized attack detection, we develop a highly-effective collaborative cyberattack detection framework that can detect cyberattacks inside transactions and SCs in real-time with high accuracy.
 In our proposed framework, the CNN of each mining node can exchange learning knowledge (i.e., the trained models) with other nodes to create a global model.
 In this way, the learning model of each node can improve the detection accuracy without sending their local data over the network.
 Our major contributions can be summarized as follows:

 \begin{itemize}